mohammedazman/animation/README.md

 # animation
-## template with animation for Round rotation about the sun
+## template with animation for  Earth rotation about the sun
 ## just css and html